 For the study, ADLM has so far surveyed clinical labs worldwide about this issue during four different time periods: May 1-24, June 1-5, June 24-July 6, and August 3-18.
 The results show a troubling trend—namely, that more than half of all responding labs still do not have the supplies they need to run COVID-19 tests.

 Additionally, the August iteration of the survey found that, for U.S. labs:

 - 67% of all responding labs are having issues getting both reagents and test kits for COVID-19 testing, which is the highest this figure has been since ADLM began surveying labs in May.

 - 28% of responding labs offering COVID-19 testing expect to be unable to process all requested COVID-19 tests within the week after they were surveyed because of supply issues and challenges.
 This is up from 25% of labs facing this issue in late June/early July and 21% of labs struggling with this in May.

 - 32% of responding labs are now having trouble getting supplies for non-COVID-19 tests, which is up from only 12% of labs having this issue in late June/early July.

 - After supply shortages, staffing is the 2nd biggest challenge for labs performing COVID-19 testing, with 58% of responding labs reporting issues with this.

-AACC is continuing to collect data on this issue and will regularly update the information on this page to reflect the evolving nature of the COVID-19 crisis, as well as AACC’s latest efforts to use this data to shape the direction of public policy.
+ADLM is continuing to collect data on this issue and will regularly update the information on this page to reflect the evolving nature of the COVID-19 crisis, as well as ADLM’s latest efforts to use this data to shape the direction of public policy.